 Generate your first cURL query

-Now that your AI Deploy app is running and the token generated, you are ready for your first query.
+Now that your AI Deploy app is running and the token has been generated, you are ready for your first query.

 Since we are on restricted access, you will need to specify the authentication token in the header following this format: